YuriBrunetto/fahrenelsius/README.md

 You might require `sudo` to install it globally.

 ## Usage
-If you want to do *fahrenheit-to-celsius*, do:
+If you want to do *fahrenheit-to-celsius*
 ```bash
 $ fahrenelsius 81 -c
 ```

-If you want to do *celsius-to-fahrenheit*, do:
+If you want to do *celsius-to-fahrenheit*
 ```bash
 $ fahrenelsius 35 -f
 ```